* If viewing on a mobile device, click the white dot in the corner of artwork to get full description.

 Beginning a new series is always a challenge, but after finishing the three years to publish the book 108, it seemed particularly difficult.
 I wrote in my journal “not sure what to do next but the water runs under and around the ice and boulders.”

 Stacking, gathering, collecting, assembling, amassing, mounding…all words speaking to accumulations.
-There are stone stacks and sea stacks, wood stacks, and book stacks.
-The pages of my book were stacked, colors bleeding down and then across the sides.
+There are stone stacks, sea stacks, and wood stacks.
+As in Stacks the printed signatures of 108 were stacked, colors bleeding down and across the sides.
 Time leaves rings stacked around the beginning core of seedling trees.
-Time leaves horizontal strata in the earth, layers of various colors and beds of matter.
+Layers of various times and evidence of mineral seeps lay across the strata of the earth.
+The lines of Reiteration offers visual boundaries between sky and ocean, reflections of light on water, and quiet pathways in snow.

-Vertical stacking relates to the heart beats or the earth movements recorded on monitor printouts.
+Vertical stacking relates to our heart rhythms and the earth’s seismic movements recorded on monitor printouts.
 The Korean Dansaekhwa artists more often painted in vertical stacking patterns across the work.
 Data stacking refers to the computer term LIFO, Last-in First-out principle, like a container of objects.

-This series is in the first stages of exploration.
-My mind stays open to experimentations and listening to my early morning dreams.
+In this series of exploration my mind stays open to experimentations and listening to my early morning dreams.

 Catherine Eaton Skinner